Castile and León

 • In terms of its population, with almost 2.4 million inhabitants, 5.0% of the total, it is the third most highly populated region.
 It is among the oldest regions, as 26.9% of its population is over 65 years old (national average of 20.4%).

-• In terms of its productive sectors, Castile and León is notable for the relative importance of its public sector (20.9% vs. national average of 17.8%), agriculture (5.2% vs 2.6%) and its manufacturing industry (16.4% vs 12.5%), where the agri-food, motor vehicle and chemical-pharmaceutical sectors are particularly prominent.
-However, trade, transportation, hotels and restaurants, and leisure (24.4% vs 28.4%) and industry-related services (22.1% vs. 28.5%) account for a smaller share of GDP.
+• In terms of its productive sectors, Castile and León is notable for the relative importance of its public sector (20.9% vs. national average of 17.8%), agriculture (5.2% vs. 2.6%) and its manufacturing industry (16.4% vs. 12.5%), where the agri-food, motor vehicle and chemical/pharmaceutical industries are particularly prominent.
+However, trade, transportation, hotels and restaurants, and leisure (24.4% vs. 28.4%) and industry-related services (22.1% vs. 28.5%).

 • Although in recent years, the region has become more export-oriented, exports of goods account for a smaller proportion of GDP (23.1%) than on average across Spain (28.9%).
 In 2023, it exported goods worth 17.172 billion euros, representing 4.5% of Spanish exports.
 The leading export sectors are the motor vehicle industry (34.1% of the total), food (18.7%) and chemical products (10.7%).
 The region accounts for 45% of the tyres and inner tubes exported by Spain.